-strategy), the assets under management of long-short equity hedge funds, aggregate liquidity, and the past performance of a typical beta-arbitrage strategy together forecast roughly 41% of the time-series variation in CoBAR.
+We first confirm that our measure of the excess return comovement, relative to a benchmark asset pricing model of beta-arbitrage stocks (labeled CoBAR), is correlated with existing measures of arbitrage activity.
+In particular, we find that time variation in the level of institutional holdings in low-beta stocks (i.e., stocks in the long leg of the beta strategy), the assets under management (AUMs) of long-short equity hedge funds, aggregate liquidity, and the past performance of a typical beta-arbitrage strategy together forecast roughly 41% of the time-series variation in CoBAR.
 These findings suggest that not only is our measure consistent with existing proxies for arbitrage activity but also that no one single existing proxy is sufficient for capturing time-series variation in arbitrage activity.
 Indeed, one could argue that perhaps much of the unexplained variation in CoBAR represents variation in arbitrage activity missed by existing measures.

-After validating our measure in this way, we then forecast the post-formation abnormal returns to beta arbitrage.
-We first estimate time variation in the short-run and long-run security market lines, conditioning on CoBAR, the average pairwise partial weekly return correlation in the low-beta decile over the past 12 months.
-We find that, in periods of high beta-arbitrage activity, the short-term security market line (e.g., in the 6 months after portfolio ranking) slopes downward, indicating profits to the low-beta strategy, consistent with arbitrageurs expediting the correction of market misvaluation.
-However, this correction is excessive, as the long-run security market line (e.g., in year 3 after ranking) dramatically slopes upwards.
-In contrast, during periods of low beta-arbitrage activity, the security market line is weakly upward sloping in the short run, and becomes downward sloping in the long term, consistent with delayed correction of the anomaly.
+After validating our measure in this way, we then forecast the postformation abnormal returns to beta arbitrage.
+We first estimate time variation in the short-run and longrun security market lines, conditioning on CoBAR, the average pairwise partial weekly return correlation in the low-beta decile over the past 12 months.
+We find that in periods of high beta-arbitrage activity, the short-term security market line (e.g., in the six months after portfolio ranking) slopes downward, indicating profits to the lowbeta strategy, consistent with arbitrageurs expediting the correction of market misvaluation.
+However, this correction is excessive, as the long-run security market line (e.g., in year 3 after ranking) dramatically slopes upward.
+In contrast, during periods of low beta-arbitrage activity, the security market line is weakly upward sloping in the short run and becomes downward sloping in the long term, consistent with delayed correction of the anomaly.

-It is important to note that while our framework has unambiguous predictions about long-run beta-arbitrage returns: there is reversal after periods of crowded trading, it does not have clear predictions for short-run beta-arbitrage returns.
+It is important to note that whereas our framework has unambiguous predictions about long-run beta-arbitrage returns, there is reversal after periods of crowded trading, and it does not have clear predictions for short-run betaarbitrage returns.
 Beta-arbitrage returns right after portfolio ranking could move positively (if more arbitrageurs are closing the gap as we measure beta-arbitrage returns) or negatively (if arbitrageurs have already closed the gap before we measure the returns) with CoBAR.
-As a result, for the rest of the paper, our empirical focus is squarely on the time-varying long-term reversal pattern in the post-holding period returns of stocks traded by the beta arbitrage strategy (as opposed to prior studies in this literature that focus on the short-term profitability of betaarbitrage strategies).
+As a result, for the rest of the paper, our empirical focus is squarely on the time-varying long-term reversal pattern in the postholding period returns of stocks traded by the beta-arbitrage strategy (as opposed to prior studies in this literature that focus on the short-term profitability of beta-arbitrage strategies).

-We next show, using both the security-market line approach and a calendar-time portfolio approach, that the long-term reversal pattern is robust to controlling for wellknown results in the cross-section.
+We next show, using both the security-market line approach and a calendar-time portfolio approach, that the long-term reversal pattern is robust to controlling for well-known results in the cross section.
 In particular, we classify all months into five groups based on CoBAR.
-We find, for example, that the difference in the year 3 post-formation six-factor alpha (the Fama and French (2015) five-factor model augmented with a momentum factor) between high CoBAR periods and low CoBAR periods for the beta arbitrage strategy is an impressive -1.50% per month with an associated t-statistic of -3.67.
-Further controlling for the lottery factor of Bali, Brown, Murray, and Tang (2017) reduces the alpha slightly to -1.29% per month (t-stat = -3.14).
-In other words, the longrun reversal of beta-arbitrage returns varies predictably through time.
+We find, for example, that the difference in the year 3 postformation six-factor alpha (the Fama and French (2015) five-factor model augmented with a momentum factor) between high-CoBAR periods and low-CoBAR periods for the beta-arbitrage strategy is an impressive -1.50% per month with an associated t-statistic of -3.67.
+Further controlling for the lottery factor of Bali et al. (2017) reduces the alpha slightly to -1.29% per month (t-statistic = -3.14).
+In other words, the long-run reversal of beta-arbitrage returns varies predictably through time.3